kbparagua/js-crash-course/02_closures.md

 ## Arguments and Variables

 The inner function **DOES NOT** copy the arguments and variables of the containing function.
-So any changes inside the containing function, even after the inner function declaration, will still be reflected.
+So any changes inside the containing function, even after the inner function declaration, will still be reflected when the inner function is executed.

 ```js
 function foo(x){